 All transfer applicants must submit the following items to be considered for admission.

-- A College Official's Report, which is to be completed by a dean or registrar at your home campus and submitted online via the Common Application.
+A College Official's Report is to be completed by a dean or registrar at your home campus and submitted online via the Common Application.
 If you feel that your high school counselor can provide a more useful evaluation, you may also file a Secondary School Report online via the Common Application.

-- The Transfer and Guest Mid-Term Report submitted online via the Common Application.
+The Transfer and Guest Mid-Term Report is submitted online via the Common Application.
 If you are not currently enrolled in academic courses, please use this document to describe your current activities.

 Two teacher/faculty evaluations submitted online via the Common Application.
 These should be completed by college faculty in academic subjects.

 A final high school transcript must be submitted to the admission office as well as transcripts of all college work through the term most recently completed.

-- Applicants for whom English is not their first language and who have not studied in an English language curriculum for the past two years should take the Test of English as a Foreign Language (TOEFL).
-Most competitive applicants to Sarah Lawrence College have a score of 600 (paper-based), 250 (computer-based), or 100 (Internet-based) is the minimum acceptable score.
+Applicants for whom English is not their first language and who have not studied in an English language curriculum for the past two years should take the Test of English as a Foreign Language (TOEFL).
+Most competitive applicants to Sarah Lawrence College have a score of 600 (paper-based), 250 (computer-based), or 100 (Internet-based).

 Optional Supplements to Your Application

 The submission of standardized test scores is optional.
 You may choose to submit test scores if you feel they will strengthen and enhance your other application credentials.
 However, you will not be at a disadvantage should you choose not to submit your scores.

-- Arts Supplement.
-If you selected “Yes, I would like submit an art supplement," the supplement will become available only after the successful submission of your Common Application; you will receive a link to Slide Room, where you may upload your materials.
+If you selected “Yes, I would like to submit an art supplement," the supplement option will become available only after the successful submission of your Common Application; you will receive a link to Slide Room, where you may upload your materials.